codepath/android_guides/Extended-ActionBar-Guide.md

 <img src="https://i.imgur.com/EA42s2Q.png" width="500" />

-**Note** that we will be using the support library and `AppCompatActivity` for these examples since the library provides maximum compatibility with pre-3.0 Android versions.
+**Note** that we will be using the AndroidX library and `AppCompatActivity` for these examples since the library provides maximum compatibility with pre-3.0 Android versions.
 The APIs and usage are the same with the standard ActionBar just with small changes to the imported classes and class names.
-If you are not currently using the support library, check out this [[migration guide|Migrating to the AppCompat Library]].
+If you are not currently using the AndroidX library, check out this [[migration guide|Migrating to the AppCompat Library]].

 ## Usage